MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 The abstract claims that their proposal for a new kind of replicated state machine

 > achieves _fairness_, in the sense that it is difficult for an attacker to manipulate which of two transactions will be chosen to be first in the consensus order.
-It has complete asynchrony, no leaders, no round robin, no proof-ofwork, <a class="eventually">eventual</a> consensus with probability one, and high speed in the absence of faults.
+It has complete asynchrony, no leaders, no round robin, no proof-of work, <a class="eventually">eventual</a> consensus with probability one, and high speed in the absence of faults.
 It is based on a gossip protocol, in which the participants don’t just gossip about transactions.
 They _gossip about gossip_.
 They jointly build a _hashgraph_ reflecting all of the gossip events.
 This allows Byzantine agreement to be achieved through _virtual voting_.
 Alice does not send Bob a vote over the Internet.
 Instead, Bob calculates what vote Alice would have sent, based on his knowledge of what Alice knows.
 This yields fair Byzantine agreement on a total order for all transactions, with very little communication overhead beyond the transactions themselves.

 Whereas the authors of the FLP theorem offered generous assumptions about the _friendliness_ of the system at play, Swirlds assumes the opposite: that the system and its external conditions be as hostile as possible.
 The rhetorical purpose being the same – to prove the most robust form of applicability and/or correctness as possible.
 They use a _strong_ definition of "Byzantine" to mean that just under $1/3$ of all components within the system can be adversaries colluding with one another, deleting or corrupting or delaying messages, who also can have **full control of the network** (and thus, the communication channel) with the same caveat offered by the FLP theorem, _that if a truthy component infinitely attempts to send a message to another component, it must be received <a class="eventually">eventually</a>_.

 > The system is totally asynchronous.
 It is assumed that for any honest members Alice and Bob, Alice will <a class="eventually">eventually</a> try to sync with Bob, and if Alice repeatedly tries to send Bob a message, she will <a class="eventually">eventually</a> succeed.
 No other assumptions are made about network reliability or network speed or timeout periods.
 Specifically, the attacker is allowed to completely control the network, deleting and delaying messages arbitrarily, subject to the constraint that a message between honest members that is sent repeatedly must <a class="eventually">eventually</a> have a copy of it get through.

-In spite of the FLP theorem above, the authors assert that their completely asynchronoush, nondeterministic HashGraph achieves consensus with a probability of 1.
+In spite of the FLP theorem above, the authors assert that their completely asynchronous, nondeterministic HashGraph achieves consensus with a probability of 1.

 They acknowledge other consensus algorithms like proof of work blockchains, and leader-based voting, as well as other Byzantine protocols which attempt to address the pitfalls of the former two, and point out that even the lattermost approaches require up to $O(n^3)$ message exchanges to achieve consensus.